Registered Psychologists

 With 22 years in the Canadian Airforce as an Aircraft Maintenance Supervisor, Jimmy brings a vast experience to the Mental Health field and hopes that his attained knowledge and skills can aid others with their struggles in life.

-Jimmy Rose is a Registered Counselling Therapist Candidate (RCT) with the Nova Scotia College of Counselling Therapists (NSCCT).
+Jimmy Rose is a Registered Counselling Therapist (RCT) with the Nova Scotia College of Counselling Therapists (NSCCT).
 After graduating from Mount Saint Vincent University with a Bachelor of Arts in Psychology, he went on to complete a MA in Counselling Psychology from Yorkville University.

 Kim is a registered counselling therapist candidate with the Nova Scotia College of Counselling Therapists after completing my Masters of Arts in Counselling Psychology.